sadit/SimilaritySearch.jl/joss/paper.md

 the $k$ nearest neighbor search of $q$ consists on finding the subset $R$ that minimize $\sum_{u \in R} d(q, u)$ for all possible subsets of size $k$, i.e., $R \subset S$ and $|R| = k$.
 The problem can be solved easily with an exhaustive evaluation, but this solution is impractical when the number of expected queries is large or for high-dimensional datasets.
 When the dataset can be preprocessed, it is possible to overcome these difficulties by creating an \textit{index}, i.e., a data structure to solve similarity queries efficiently.
 Depending on the dimensionality and size of the dataset, it could be necessary to trade between speed and quality,^[The quality is often measured as the `recall,` which is as a proportion of how many relevant results were found in a search; our package contains a function `macrorecall` that computes the average of this score for a set of query results.] traditional methods left this optimization to the user.
 Our approach has automated functions that simplify this task.

 Our `SearchGraph` is based on the Navigable Small World (NSW) graph index [@malkov2018efficient] using a different search algorithm based on the well-known beam search meta-heuristic, smaller node degrees based on Spatial Access Trees [@navarro2002searching], and auto-tuned capabilities.
 The details are studied in [@simsearch2022; @tellez2021scalable; @ruiz2015finding].
-The package solves other related problems using these indexes as internal machinery.

 ## Alternatives
 @malkov2014approximate add a hierarchical structure to the NSW to create the Hierarchical NSW (HNSW) search structure.
-This index is a central component of popular libraries^[<https://github.com/nmslib/hnswlib>; <https://github.com/nmslib/nmslib>; <https://github.com/facebookresearch/faiss>] and has a significant acceptance in the community. @nndescent11 introduces the NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind PyNNDescent^[<https://github.com/lmcinnes/pynndescent>], which is behind the fast computation of UMAP non-linear low dimensional projection.^[<https://github.com/lmcinnes/umap>]
+This index is a central component of the [`hnswlib`](https://github.com/nmslib/hnswlib) and the [`nmslib`](https://github.com/nmslib/nmslib) libraries.
+Along with the HNSW, the [`faiss`](https://github.com/facebookresearch/faiss) library also provides a broad set of efficient implementations of metric, hashing, and product quantization indexes. @nndescent11 introduces the NN Descent method, which uses the graph of neighbors as index structure; it is the machinery behind [`PyNNDescent`](https://github.com/lmcinnes/pynndescent), which is behind the fast computation of UMAP non-linear low dimensional projection.^[<https://github.com/lmcinnes/umap>.]
-@scann2020 introduced the _SCANN_ index for inner product-based metrics and Euclidean distance; it is fast and accurate and implemented in a well-maintained library.^[<https://github.com/google-research/google-research/tree/master/scann>]
+@scann2020 introduced the _SCANN_ index for inner product-based metrics and Euclidean distance, available at the [SCANN repository](https://github.com/google-research/google-research/tree/master/scann) based on hashing.

+Currently, there exists some packages dedicated to nearest neighbor search, among these we have [`NearestNeighbors.jl`](https://github.com/KristofferC/NearestNeighbors.jl), [`Rayuela.jl`](https://github.com/una-dinosauria/Rayuela.jl), [`HSNW.jl`](https://github.com/JuliaNeighbors/HNSW.jl), and a wrapper for the FAISS library, [`Faiss.jl`](https://github.com/zsz00/Faiss.jl), among other efforts.

 # Main features of `SimilaritySearch`

 The `SearchGraph` struct is an approximate method designed to trade effectively between speed and quality.
 It has an integrated autotuning feature that almost free users of any setup and manual model selection.
-In a single pass, the incremental construction adjusts the index parameters to achieve the desired performance, whether bi-objective (Pareto optimal for search speed and quality) or a minimum quality.
+In a single pass, the incremental construction adjusts the index parameters to achieve the desired performance, optimizing both search speed and quality or a minimum quality.
 This search structure is described in [@simsearch2022], which uses the `SimilaritySearch.jl` package as implementation (0.8 version series).
 Previous versions of the package are benchmarked in [@tellez2021scalable].

 The main set of functions are: